PrincetonUniversity/intro_debugging/06_ddt/README.md

 There is a Fortran 90 version in `hpc_beginning_workshop/RC_example_jobs/parallel_fortran`.

+On Traverse, set the MPI/UPC Implementation to SLURM (generic) by choosing Options then System.

 ## CUDA Kernels

 DDT can be used to debug CUDA kernel functions.
 Here is the setup: